sentry-kubernetes/charts/README.md

 ## External ClickHouse Configuration

-### Background

-Due to changes in the Bitnami chart catalog and container image policies (see [Issue #1828](https://github.com/sentry-kubernetes/charts/issues/1828)), the bundled ClickHouse chart dependencies are considered legacy and may receive limited updates.

-It is strongly recommended to use an externally managed ClickHouse deployment.
-This ensures you have control over updates, backups, and high availability configurations independent of the Sentry chart.
+Bundled ClickHouse chart dependencies are legacy and may receive limited updates.
+It is recommended to use an externally managed ClickHouse deployment, such as [Altinity ClickHouse Operator](https://github.com/Altinity/clickhouse-operator).

-The recommended way to deploy ClickHouse on Kubernetes is using the [Altinity ClickHouse Operator](https://github.com/Altinity/clickhouse-operator).

 ### Step 1: Install Altinity ClickHouse Operator